TwilioDevEd/sample-template-laravel/README.md

 ### How it works

-This application is only a barebones Node.js application using Express.js.
+This application is only a barebones PHP application using Laravel.
 Whenever, possible we should be using this.
-However, if you are using a framework like React.js, Angular or similar that comes with their own standardized application structure, you should try to merge these by using the same `README` structure and test coverage, configuration etc. as this project.
+However, if you are using a framework like Symfony, Lumen or similar that comes with their own standardized application structure, you should try to merge these by using the same `README` structure and test coverage, configuration etc. as this project.

 <!--
 **TODO: UML Diagram**